Onyx1305/subfinder/README.md

 - ✅ Timeout handling for each request
 - ✅ Colored terminal output using `colorama`
 - ✅ Graceful exit on user interruption (`Ctrl+C`)
-- ✅ Saves discovered subdomains to `results.txt`
+- ✅ Saves discovered subdomains to output file if specified

 ---